jagger2048/Nonlinear-audio-system-identification/README.md

 # Nonlinear audio system identification

-This is a tool that find the impulse response of a nonlinear system, it can be used in the audio system with nonlinear processor, .e.g. audio limiter, compressor.
+This is a tool that finds the impulse response of a nonlinear system, it can be used in the audio system with a nonlinear processor, .e.g. audio limiter, compressor.

-The identification algorithm is based on exponential sine sweep, ESS, signal and aim to find the impulse response of the tested system, which can be treat as a `black box`.
+The identification algorithm is based on exponential sine sweep, ESS, signal and aims to find the impulse response of the tested system, which can be treat as a `black box`.

 ## Usage